National Physical Laboratory of India: History of measurement systems in India

+Maintaining SI Units: NPL establishes and maintains the Indian standards for the International System of Units (SI), which includes units like meter, kilogram, second, ampere, kelvin, candela, and mole.

+Calibrating National Standards: NPL calibrates the national standards of weights and measures to ensure their accuracy and traceability to international standards.

+Conducting Research: NPL conducts research in various fields of physics, including metrology, materials science, and nanotechnology.

+Providing Calibration and Testing Services: NPL offers calibration and testing services to industries and other organizations to help them maintain product quality and comply with regulatory standards.

+Disseminating Time and Frequency: NPL provides accurate time and frequency signals to various users through satellite, radio, and television broadcasts.

 History of the National Physical Laboratory, India

 The National Physical Laboratory, India was one of the earliest national laboratories set up under the Council of Scientific & Industrial Research.
 Jawaharlal Nehru laid the foundation stone of NPL on 4 January 1947.
 Dr. K. S. Krishnan was the first Director of the laboratory.
 The main building of the laboratory was formally opened by Former Deputy Prime Minister Sardar Vallabhbhai Patel on 21 January 1950.
 Former Prime Minister Indira Gandhi, inaugurated the Silver Jubilee Celebration of the Laboratory on 23 December 1975.